UB40: UB40 featuring Ali Campbell

 UB40 Featuring Ali and Astro performing in 2020.

 In January 2014, Astro, along with former UB40 members Ali Campbell and Mickey Virtue, announced plans to reform and record under the UB40 name.
 The band released their new song, "Reggae Music", as a free download in January 2014.
 In February, with both the original band and the newly formed splinter group set to perform in Dubai under the name UB40 within a few months of each other, Ali Campbell's group announced a name change to "UB40 Reunited".

 The splinter group later changed its name again, settling on "UB40 featuring Ali, Astro, and Mickey", until late 2018, when Virtue departed the band.
 After this, they continued touring and recording as "UB40 featuring Ali Campbell and Astro".

 Astro died on 6 November 2021, after recording tracks for the band's new album, Unprecedented.
 The first single from these sessions, "Sufferer", was released in February 2022, with the album due to be released by UMC on 17 June 2022.
 Ali Campbell's UB40 splinter group also featured the vocalist Matt Hoy until he quit in July 2021.

 Following Astro's death, Ali Campbell rebranded his band to "UB40 featuring Ali Campbell".
-It continues to tour as of 2025, with Campbell maintaining that there was there was “absolutely no” chance of a reunion with the original UB40.
+It continues to tour as of 2026, with Campbell maintaining that there was “absolutely no” chance of a reunion with the original UB40.